Ministry of Culture (Saudi Arabia)

-In August 2019, the Ministry announced the establishment of three academies dedicated to arts, heritage, and music in the country to receive students and trainees applications.
-The academies come as part of the Quality of Life Program initiatives and will be offering qualifications in arts.

-In February 2020, 11 new cultural authorities were approved by the Saudi Cabinet to promote culture in Saudi Arabia as a lifestyle.
-These include authorities for films, fashion, music, heritage and the arts.

 History

 In 1962, the ministry of information was founded to be in charge of information and media before it was renamed to "Ministry of Culture and Information" in 2003 to include culture affairs under its umbrella.
-Later, on 1 June 2018 the culture was separated from the media resulting in two different ministries; Ministry of Culture and Ministry of Media.
+On 1 June 2018, the culture was separated from the media resulting in two different ministries; Ministry of Culture and Ministry of Media.

+Cultural Commissions

+The following list contains the commissions operating under the Ministry of Culture:

-Nomow Cultural Fund
+Cultural Awards

-In 2019, the Ministry launched the fund to finance and support talents.
-The fund plans to support professionals working in the fields of writing, publishing, visual content and film making.
-Moreover, the fund will support every step of the production phases of the cultural work.
+Cultural Awards are awards presented to Saudi individuals, cultural groups and organizations for their cultural contributions.
+The awards are presented in an annual event organized by the Ministry of Culture.
+The Cultural Awards were launched in 2020.

+The following is a list of award categories: